1iveowl/CosmosResourceTokenBroker/README.md

 By now your Resource Token Broker and your Xamarin Forms app should be all configured.

-To start reading and writing to Cosmos DB all you need to do is to instantiate the Cosmos Token Client, like this:
+Reading and writing to Cosmos DB is straight forward with the Cosmos Token Client.

+### Instantiation
+First you instantiate the `CosmosTokenClient`:

 ```csharp
 ICosmosTokenClient cosmosTokenClient = new CosmosTokenClient(authService, resourceBrokerUrl);
 ```

 `CosmosTokenClient` uses Dependency Injection.
 Hence, if you don't like, or for some reason can't use, the `B2CAuthService` provided in this repository, then you can still continue use the `CosmosTokenClient`.
-All you would need to do, in this case, would be to implement the simple `IB2CAuthService` interface and passed your own version of the B2CAuthService as the first parameter in the `CosmosTokenClient` constructor.
+All you would need to do, in this case, is to implement the simple `IB2CAuthService` interface and pass your own version of the B2CAuthService as the first parameter in the `CosmosTokenClient` constructor.

-At runtime, the `CosmosTokenClient` will try to acquire the UserContext and specifically the Access Token from the `B2CAuthService`.
-If the user is not already logged in (i.e. CurrentUserContext is null), the `CosmosTokenClient` will try to acquire the User Context **silently**, from the MSAL Client cache - i.e. it will do so without presenting the user with the option to log in.
-If it's not possible for `CosmosTokenClient` to acquire the User Context, then it will throw a: `CosmosClientAuthenticationException`.
-In other words, the approach chosen here, is that it is best to leave it entirely up to the app developer, to define and handle the logic for when and how to present the user with an interactive login.
+At runtime, the `CosmosTokenClient` will try to acquire the UserContext and specifically the Access Token, needed for authentication to the Resource Token Broker, from `B2CAuthService`.

+If the user is not already logged in (i.e. CurrentUserContext is null), then the `CosmosTokenClient` will try to acquire the User Context ***silently***, from the MSAL Client cache. ***Silently*** means that it will do so without presenting the user with the option to log in.
+If it's not possible for `CosmosTokenClient` to acquire the User Context (e.g. if the user have not login before), then `CosmosTokenClient` will throw a: `CosmosClientAuthenticationException`.
+The logic behind this behavior is that it is best to leave it entirely up to the app developer to define and handle the logic for when and how to present the user with an interactive login.

 Also, note that `CosmosTokenClient` has a third and optional parameter that is accepted by it's constructor.
 This parameter accepts an instance of a class with the `ICacheSingleObjectByKey` interface.
 It is strongly adviced that you utilize this for none-test implementations, as it allows the CosmosTokenClient to cache permission requests.

 There's a quick and dirty, yet fully functional, implementation of this caching interface included as part of the Xamarin Forms sample.
 You'll find it [here](https://github.com/1iveowl/CosmosResourceTokenBroker/blob/master/src/sample/client/XamarinForms.Client/XamarinForms.Client/Cache/QuickAndDirtyCache.cs).

+### Using the `CosmosTokenClient`

 The `CosmosTokenClient` is very similar to [AppCenter Data](https://docs.microsoft.com/en-us/appcenter/sdk/data/xamarin).
 This is no coincidence, as this approach provides for an easy migration.